-We are investigating palazestrant in combination with CDK4/6 inhibitors, palbociclib and ribociclib, and a Pl3Ka inhibitor, alpelisib.
+We are investigating palazestrant in combination with CDK4/6 inhibitors, palbociclib and ribociclib, a PI3Ka inhibitor, alpelisib, and an mTOR inhibitor, everolimus.
+In October 2024, at the 2024 EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics (ENA 2024), we presented pre-clinical posters showing that palazestrant demonstrates combinability and enhanced tumor suppression with both everolimus and capivasertib, a pan-AKT inhibitor.
 We presented interim results from the Phase 2 portion of the palazestrant-ribociclib combination clinical study at the ESMO Breast Cancer Annual Congress 2024 in May 2024 in Berlin, Germany.
 As of the data cut-off date of March 13, 2024, the combination of the palazestrant recommended Phase 2 dose, or RP2D, of 120 mg in combination with the full U.S. Food and Drug Administration, or FDA-approved label dose of 600 mg of ribociclib was well tolerated with no new safety signals or enhancement of toxicity and palazestrant did not affect ribociclib drug exposure while ribociclib had no clinically meaningful effect on palazestrant drug exposure.
 Furthermore, the results for the maturing dataset showed anti-tumor activity and prolonged disease stabilization, and a clinical benefit rate, or CBR, of 85% across 13 CBR-eligible patients.
 We expect the data from the Phase 2 palazestrant-ribociclib combination clinical study will enable us to prepare to initiate a pivotal Phase 3 first-line clinical trial of palazestrant in combination with ribociclib.
 We anticipate providing updated results from the Phase 2 clinical study at a future medical meeting.
 We also reported interim results of our ongoing Phase 2 dose expansion clinical studies of palazestrant in combination with palbociclib at the 2023 San Antonio Breast Cancer Symposium in December 2023.
 The interim results demonstrated no significant drug-drug interaction, no dose-limiting toxicities, and a tolerability profile consistent with the FDA-approved labels of palbociclib plus an endocrine therapy.
 The study is being conducted at the RP2D for palazestrant combined with the full FDA-approved label dose of palbociclib 125 mg.

 In October 2023, we announced the expansion of our clinical collaboration with Novartis Institutes for BioMedical Research, Inc., or Novartis, increasing the size of the ongoing Phase 1/2 clinical study testing palazestrant in combination with ribociclib to approximately 60 patients, and in March 2024, we further increased the size of the ongoing Phase 1/2 clinical study testing palazestrant in combination with ribociclib by an additional 15 patients exploring 90 mg of palazestrant in combination with 600 mg of ribociclib.
-We also plan to initiate evaluation of palazestrant in combination with an mTOR inhibitor, everolimus, in a Phase 1b/2 clinical study, anticipated in the third quarter of 2024.
+We also initiated our Phase 1b/2 clinical study of palazestrant in combination with an mTOR inhibitor, everolimus, in the third quarter of 2024.